 Please do your part and DON'T create unnecessary impact by damaging virgin wilderness.

 How To Find Dispersed Campsites

 As previously mentioned, national forests offer campgrounds and remote camping, which they call 'dispersed camping'.
+(What does dispersed camping mean?)
 Here are the best ways to find these sites and areas.

 To find dispersed camping areas (and campgrounds), we suggest starting with Campendium.
 Search under 'National Forests,' then filter for 'free,' and you will find everything available in each state.

 Secondly, you can go to the closest ranger station.
 They will tell you where dispersed camping is permitted.